csuustc/MIT-18.05/Probability and Statistics.md

 **The main purpose of significance testing is to use sample statistics to draw conclusions about population parameters. **

+## Permutation test

+What if we don't know the null distribution? -- [Permuation test](https://en.wikipedia.org/wiki/Permutation_test).
+Basically assume $A$ and $B$ from same distribution, then we combine them and get random permutation, the test statistics should be still same.

+1. get $t_A$ and $t_B$ from original sample data
+2. pool $A$ and $B$ together and produce simulated permuation series $t_1, ..., t_n$
+3. use distribution of $t_n$ to calculate the confidence interval

+**Pro:** Permutation tests exist for any test statistic, regardless of whether or not its distribution is known.
+Thus one is always free to choose the statistic which best discriminates between hypothesis and alternative and which minimizes losses.

 ## Z-test

 * Use: Test if the population mean equals a hypothesized mean.